 Two Parts to Baked Cinnamon Sugar Donuts

 - Cinnamon Sugar Topping: A mixture of cinnamon and sugar finishes off these donuts.
 Dip each donut into melted butter, then generously dunk each into the cinnamon sugar.
 If you love this cinnamon sugar addition, you will flip for these Nutella stuffed cinnamon sugar muffins!
 Prefer icing on your donuts instead?
-Cinnamon bun donuts with vanilla glaze are for you!
+Try my strawberry, chocolate, and vanilla donut frostings instead.

 Quick Overview: How to Make Baked Cinnamon Sugar Donuts